Mastercard/mcs-commerce-web/README.md

 `MCSCommerceWeb` is a lightweight framework used to integrate Merchants with [**EMV Secure Remote Commerce**](https://www.emvco.com/emv-technologies/src/) and Mastercard's web-based SRC-Initiator with backward compatibility for existing Masterpass integrations. `MCSCommerceWeb` facilitates the initiation of the checkout experience and returns the transaction result to the Merchant after completion.

+***Note: currently, this framework is only recommended for existing U.S. Masterpass merchants.
+Merchants using version 2.8 must follow the steps in the migration section.
+Merchants using version older than 2.8 should follow all steps wihtout migration from this integration guide.***

 ### <a name="ios-installation">Installation</a>

 #### CocoaPods